jacksonsc007/RankDETR/projects/rank_detr/README.md

 ## v2.0.1
 In this minor version, only one-to-one queries participate the calculation of function attn_map_to_flat_grid.
 The reason for making this minor change lies in that only one-to-one queries are used in inference.

+Results showed that this modification **did not** help.

+## v2.0.2
+In this minor version, we want to get rid of the impact of background queries on calculation of the function attn_map_to_flat_grid.
+So:

+1. first select object queries with topk classificiation score, which hopefully get rid of object queries corresponds to background.
+2. only those selected object queries contribute to the calculation of the function attn_map_to_flat_grid.

+Results showed that this modification **did not** help.

+#TODO In later versions, we consider:
+1. using the cross-attention map to initialize the reference points for encoder deformable attention.
+2. fixed class threhold to select topk boxes during inference & training.